Madhya Pradesh Police

-The Madhya Pradesh Police also known as MP Police is the law enforcement agency for the state of Madhya Pradesh in India.
+The Madhya Pradesh Police (forrmerly Central Provinces Police) is the law enforcement agency for the state of Madhya Pradesh in India.

 Organizational structure

 Madhya Pradesh Police is headed by the Director General of Police (DGP).
 The Director General of Police functions from the police headquarters in Bhopal.
 The DGP is assisted by a team of senior officers from the ranks of ADGP and IG of police to Assistant Inspector General of Police (AIG - a post equivalent in rank and status to the superintendent of police).

 For the maintenance of law and order and to ensure efficient police administration, the state of Madhya Pradesh is divided into police zones, police ranges, and police districts.
 Each police district is headed by a Superintendent of Police (SP), who is an officer of the Indian Police Service (IPS).
 The District SP is assisted by Additional Superintendents of Police (Addl.
 SPs).

 Each police district is further divided into police subdivisions, which are headed by a Sub-Divisional Officer of Police (SDOP) or a City Superintendent of Police (CSP), both of whom hold the rank of Deputy Superintendent of Police (DSP).
 Within each subdivision, there are several police stations, each headed by an Inspector or Sub-Inspector designated as the Station House Officer (SHO).